ambanum/disinfo.quaidorsay.fr/_pages/en/google-transparency-report-assessment.md

 Ads can be of three types: text, image or video.

-- We believe the textual content can be fetched using an undocumented Google API, which is cumbersome but feasible.
+- The textual content can be fetched using an undocumented Google API, which is cumbersome but feasible.
 - We observed that the images are displayed in the web page using, depending on the ad, at least two different technical means involving dynamic scripts, neither of which are easy to reverse engineer.
 - As for the videos, they are displayed by streaming and we did not assess whether the streaming is performed using standard streaming protocols.